 At the beginning of each month, I write the students who are celebrating birthdays down in my planner so I remember to send them a card the week of their birthday.

 (P.S.: Dollar stores have very cheap birthday cards.
-I stock up and keep a bunch on hand so I can mail them easily.)
+I stock up and keep a bunch on hand!)

 When I’m speaking with families for our welcome call, I always make sure to take notes about their family.
 I learn about their pets, family members, and hobbies.
 Then when I speak with them again, I have those notes to refer to and add to as needed.
 Let’s be honest, I’m not going to remember each child’s cat’s name and the age of their hamster.
 But these things are important to them.
 If I can ask my student how their baseball game went or if their goat, Piper, had her baby yet (yes, this really happened), that is going to mean something to them.

 When teaching in brick-and-mortar, I didn’t need to keep notes like this.
 I saw my kids every single day and it was easy for me to just remember these things.
 In the virtual world, it is a little more challenging for me to remember all the details, but it doesn’t make them any less important to me.
 I’ve experimented with different methods of taking notes, and recently I decided to go back to paper and pen (as opposed to an Excel spreadsheet).
 I spend a lot of time on the phone with my families, so having a note-taking system is something I’m working on perfecting.